Acoustic location

 Both of these techniques, when used in water, are known as sonar; passive sonar and active sonar are both widely used.

 Acoustic mirrors and dishes, when using microphones, are a means of passive acoustic localization, but when using speakers are a means of active localization.
 Typically, more than one device is used, and the location is then triangulated between the several devices.

 As a military air defense tool, passive acoustic location was used from mid-World War I to the early years of World War II to detect enemy aircraft by picking up the noise of their engines.
 It was rendered obsolete before and during World War II by the introduction of radar, which was far more effective (but interceptable).
 Acoustic techniques had the advantage that they could 'see' around corners and over hills, due to sound diffraction.

-The civilian uses include locating wildlife and locating the shooting position of a firearm.
+Civilian uses include locating wildlife and locating the shooting position of a firearm.

-Overview
+Summary

 Acoustic source localization is the task of locating a sound source given measurements of the sound field.
 The sound field can be described using physical quantities like sound pressure and particle velocity.
 By measuring these properties it is (indirectly) possible to obtain a source direction.

 Traditionally sound pressure is measured using microphones.
 Microphones have a polar pattern describing their sensitivity as a function of the direction of the incident sound.
 Many microphones have an omnidirectional polar pattern which means their sensitivity is independent of the direction of the incident sound.
 Microphones with other polar patterns exist that are more sensitive in a certain direction.
 This however is still no solution for the sound localization problem as one tries to determine either an exact direction, or a point of origin.
 Besides considering microphones that measure sound pressure, it is also possible to use a particle velocity probe to measure the acoustic particle velocity directly.
 The particle velocity is another quantity related to acoustic waves however, unlike sound pressure, particle velocity is a vector.
 By measuring particle velocity one obtains a source direction directly.
 Other more complicated methods using multiple sensors are also possible.
 Many of these methods use the time difference of arrival (TDOA) technique.

 Some have termed acoustic source localization an "inverse problem" in that the measured sound field is translated to the position of the sound source.